wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ![API overview](../assets/img/consume/api-overview.png)

 !!! tip
       If you want to use an API, the recommended approach is to use the latest version of it.
-You can copy the major version range pattern provided as the value of **Endpoints(s)** on the API overview page and use it to ensure that your client application always invokes the latest version of a subscribed API version’s major version range.
+You can copy the major version pattern provided as the value of **Endpoints(s)** on the API overview page and use it in your client application.
+This ensures that your application always invokes the latest API version.

 ## Create an application